 • It is important to decide how much you can afford to spend on your first home.
 Take into account how much you make every month and how much of that goes towards expenses and savings.
 Don’t forget to factor in homeowners insurance as well as furniture.
 The process itself will have additional expenses, so take those into account too.

 • There are federal programs that provide relief for first time homebuyers, so look into those to find out what is required.
+There are similar programs that real estate brokers in Canada can take advantage of.

 • Compare rates between lenders before you make a decision.
 There are some lenders who take advantage of first time home buyers because they are inexperienced, but if you compare several you will be able to weed them out.